nicolabattaglino/ezshop/Deliverables/GUIPrototype.md

 ![Sale transactions](../GUI files/List_of_sale_transactions.png)

 This page contains the list of sale transactions.
+The report button will lead to the report page.

 ## 15 Expenses
 !Expenses](../GUI files/List_of_expenses.png)